movlan/SEI-CC-7/work/w01/d3/01-02-js-functions-and-scope.md

 }
 ```

-The `...skills` that's defined will be a true array (unlike `arguments`) holding any extra arguments provided to the function.
+The `...skills` parameter will be a true array (unlike `arguments`) holding any extra arguments provided to the function.

 Obviously, there can only be a single rest parameter and it must be the last parameter in the list.